AMI-lang/fun-mainstackme-challenge/README.md

 # fun-mainstackme-challenge
-This is a a personal challenge I did to work on my front-end skills!
+This is a personal challenge I did to work on my front-end skills!
 Any Feed-back on how I can improve the code is welcome.

 ## Approach